abiosoft/colima/docs/FAQ.md

 ## Are M1 macs supported?

-Colima supports and works on M1 macs but not rigorously tested as the author do not currently possess an M1 device.
+Colima supports and works on both Intel and M1 macs.

 Feedbacks would be appreciated.